LiteLDev/PeEditor/README.md

-  -m, --mod              Generate bedrock_server_mod.exe (will be true if no arg passed) -p, --pause            Pause before exit (will be true if no arg passed) -n, --new              Use LiteLoader v3 preview mode -d, --def              Generate def files for develop propose -l, --lib              Generate lib files for develop propose -s, --sym              Generate symbol list containing symbol and rva
+  -m, --mod              Generate bedrock_server_mod.exe (will be true if no arg passed) -p, --pause            Pause before exit (will be true if no arg passed) -n, --new              Use LiteLoader v3 preview mode -b, --bak              Add a suffix ".bak" to original server exe (will be true if no arg passed) -d, --def              Generate def files for develop propose -l, --lib              Generate lib files for develop propose -s, --sym              Generate symbol list containing symbol and rva